Demystifying Tubal Tensor Algebra: Algebra of Tubes

 where $\matM$ is the Vandermonde matrix at the roots of $Q$, so polynomial product modulo $Q$ is essentially $\Mprod$ with this $\matM$.

 A particularly interesting example is $Q=X^n + 1$.
 Here, $\matM$ is the {\em skew-Fourier} matrix:

 When $n=2$, $\matM$ is the same matrix as in Example~\ref{example:C-as-KM}, so the ring we obtain is isomorphic to $\C$ and is a field.
+In fact, in textbooks showing that $\C$ is isomorphic as a field to $\R[x]/(x^2+1)$ is sometimes given as an exercise~\citep[Section 9.4, Exercise 7]{dummit-2009-abstractalgebra}.
 So, in a sense, this is a more natural choice than $X^n -1$ (which leads to the t-product) for constructing a tubal ring. \end{example}

 \begin{example}[Ring group~\cite{navasca2010tensors}] The following is a general technique for constructing a tubal rings.
 Previous examples are instances of it.
 Let $G$ be a finite abelian group of size $n$.
 The {\em group ring} $\R[G]$ are the set of functions $G\to\mathbb{R}$, with point-wise addition, and convolution as product: